djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.markdown

 | Google Drive | Familiar interface, real-time collaboration | Poor presentation layer, generic experience | Teams already in Google ecosystem |
 | Dropbox | Simple file sharing, version history | Limited structure for investor narrative | Basic file sharing needs |

 For a more thorough comparison of tools and features see [ref 1](#ref1) and [ref 1b](#ref1b).

 None of these tools fully meet my needs.
 DocSend's tracking features often discourage investor engagement, while its templated approach limits storytelling.
 It's also [not cheap](https://www.docsend.com/pricing/){:target="_blank"} for cost-sensitive early stage startups.
 While a tool like Notion allows for customizations that are consistent with your brand, it doesn't allow for the global control of the look and feel of pages in a project.
 Over time, it's easy to have pages that look very different.
-I need an affordable solution that balances security with brand customization while preserving investor preferences.
+We're looking for an affordable solution that balances security with brand customization while preserving investor preferences.

 ## The solution

 Given that context, our goal is to build a secure platform, with a brand-consistent look and feel, for startups to share links to confidential documents with authenticated investors.

-What we're envisioning is essentially a file explorer for the browser.
+What we're envisioning is one flavor of a file explorer for the browser.
 In addition to the file explorer, we can add on a file viewer, like a slide viewer or a doc viewer, and replicate the logic that DocSend or Google Workspace have built.
-However, other than enabling for granular tracking it's hard to justify the effort that goes into building a file viewer given the affordable price tag on Google Workspace products and the familiarity of the experience.
+However, apart from enabling for granular tracking it's hard to justify the effort that goes into building a file viewer given the affordable price tag on Google Workspace products and the familiarity of the experience.

 As a sidenote, this exercise made me realize that GitHub, Dropbox, and Box, are all file explorers at the core which is quite beautiful.